-As described in Section 1, this BMP-RS has been prepared for the initial Project construction activities at the mine site (Figure 2), installation of the borefields (Figure 3) and water pipelines (Figure 1) and road upgrades (Figure 4).
+As described in Section 1, this BMP-RS has been prepared for the initial Project construction activities at the mine site (Figure 2), development and operation of the borefields, surface water extraction infrastructure and water pipeline (Figures 1 and 3) and road upgrades (Figure 4).
 This BMP-RS will be revised prior to the commencement of construction of the limestone quarry, rail siding and gas pipeline, as well as prior to the commencement of mining operations.
 The revision will be updated to describe a management program for the Revegetation Areas (Section 9.2), which will:

-- describe the short, medium, and long term measures that will be implemented to ensure that the Revegetation Strategy is effectively implemented over the life of the development; - include detailed performance and completion criteria for evaluating the performance of the Revegetation Area identified in the approved Revegetation Strategy, and triggering remedial action (if necessary); - include a detailed description of the measures that will be implemented for enhancing the quality of existing vegetation and fauna habitat in the Revegetation Area identified in the approved Revegetation Strategy; and - include a detailed description of the measures that will be implemented for progressively rehabilitating and revegetating the site, particularly in temporary disturbance areas.
+- describe the short, medium, and long term measures that will be implemented to ensure that the Revegetation Strategy is effectively implemented over the life of the development; - include detailed performance and completion criteria for evaluating the performance of the Revegetation Area identified in the approved Revegetation Strategy, and triggering remedial action (if necessary);

+- include a detailed description of the measures that will be implemented for enhancing the quality of existing vegetation and fauna habitat in the Revegetation Area identified in the approved Revegetation Strategy; and - include a detailed description of the measures that will be implemented for progressively rehabilitating and revegetating the site, particularly in temporary disturbance areas.